MiriamCobo/LungAmbition_Dataset/README.md

 ## Protein models

 Download Olink_proteomics.xlsx, process data as in \DataPreparation and run the models.
+In the biologically informed neural netowrk (BINN) model, set up the repository following the original code in https://github.com/InfectionMedicineProteomics/BINN

 ## Citation